 - Put the water and sugar in a saucepan and bring to a boil and cook until sugar dissolves

 Batter + hot syrup (cools down) + yeast mixture:

 - Pur the hot syrup into the batter and stir to mix.
 Let it comes to a warm temperature (no more than 110 F (43 C).
 It should feel comfortably warm.
 When it's warm, add the yeast mixture in and stir to mix everything.
 The batter is watery.

 - Cover and let it proof for 1 hour or until you see lots of bubbles.
 Place it in a warm place.
 I use my oven's bread proof function and it works great.
 Or you can turn on your oven to lowest temperature then turn off and open the door to let it cools down to lukewarm before putting the batter in (we don't want to kill the yeast!)

 - Bring the water in the steamer to a rolling boil before you add baking powder.
 Grease an 8-inch round or square pan with some oil.
 Stir the batter thoroughly to make sure the bubbles are mixed in and the flour that settles to the bottom is all combined.
 Add baking powder and stir one last time to mix everything.
 Pour into the prepared pan

 Steam the cake:

-- Remove from the steamed and let it cool down a little bit before attempting to cut
+- Remove from the steamer and let it cool down completely before cutting